luismendoza-ec/lu8-docs/docs/ASM.md

 The LU8 assembly language is a custom low-level language designed for the LU8 Virtual Machine.
 It offers a human-readable interface to the VM's bytecode instruction set, suitable for writing game logic, graphics commands, and control flow.

-## Note
-This documentation is a work in progress and may change as the project evolves.
-Features, syntax, and behavior are subject to revision during development.

 ---

 ## Instruction Set